Partnership Voluntary Arrangement (“PVA”)

 Successful PVAs usually have a better outcome for the partnership and the creditors than liquidation because the partnership continues to trade and creditors usually get a higher dividend.

 At our initial free meeting we can provide Partners with advice as to whether a PVA is the best option for your partnership in the circumstances or whether an alternative should be considered.
 We can explain the pros and cons of all of your options available to help you make the right decision

 When to consult us

-The sooner we are consulted the sooner we are able to assist you in finding a way through the business difficulties you are facing.
+The sooner we are consulted the sooner we can assist you in finding a way through the business difficulties you are facing.
 The later it is left, the fewer the options will be.
 The best time to consult is as soon as you become a distressed company and any financial difficulties become apparent.
 You don't want to be building up company debt, unpaid invoices and outstanding creditors through wrongful trading and end up an insolvent company in a difficult financial position facing legal action.

 If you are a struggling company or have been affected by Covid 19, contact us now for confidential advice.
-We are a local business supporting local business covering all of Devon, Cornwall and Somerset.
+We are a local business supporting local businesses covering all of Devon, Cornwall and Somerset.